greenbar91/Tumblr-Project/README.md

 ![](https://i.imgur.com/byIjiJu.png)

-  * Another challenge our team faced before starting the build was to clone Tumblr almost pixel-perfect while integrating our planned MVP features.
-Specifically, we needed to ensure that users' profile pictures appeared in every post, even though our database schema did not yet include Image tables.
-This issue also prevented the Demo User from logging in, as their credentials lacked a profile picture column.
-To address this, our team decided to seed the profile picture column and set a default profile picture for newly created users.
+  * Implemented a solution to address the challenge of cloning Tumblr's pixel-perfect design by integrating profile pictures into the User table, despite the absence of an Image table in the initial database schema.
+Seeded a default profile picture column for newly created users and set default profile images to maintain consistent design across the platform.
+Improved the application's usability by enabling the Demo User to log in without errors, ensuring a complete user experience from the start.

 ![](https://i.imgur.com/JWmA5U1.png)